hackclub/hackclub/workshops/backjack/README.md

 }
 ```
 Inside the main function is where the code where all our code will be run.
-So before the game starts we have to give an introduction to the game, which will be to , so we will start off by displaying the title of the game, plus a line under it using The plus sign.
+So before the game starts we have to give an introduction to the game, so we will start by displaying the title of the game, plus a line under it using The plus sign.

 ```c++
   cout << "\n           Blackjack Game      \n";      /* title of the game */ cout << "\n++++++++++++++++++++++++++++++++\n";    /* line using ++ (plus sign) to separate the title from the body */
 ```
- + we then use the sign `\n` to tell the program to display a new line in this case we use ` \n ` (new line character) before and after the line. for more about ***
+ + we then use the sign `\n` to tell the program to display a new line in this case we use ` \n ` (newline character) before and after the line. for more about ***
- We then welcome the player to the game followed by a new line using ` \n `(new line character).
+ We then welcome the player to the game followed by a new line using ` \n `(newline character).
  ```c++
     cout << "\n Welcome to the game.\n Enter your Name: \n";       /*instruct the player to Write their name */